September 2021 - January 2022

-The course runs from the end of April/beginning of May to the end of September, with a two week break in August.
+The course runs over a five month period.
 It requires around 6-8 hours of your time per fortnight.
 (This includes watching the videos, reading the handouts, attending the tutorials and doing the homework.)

 It consists of 18 weekly teaching videos with accompanying pdf handouts.
 The online materials are unlocked as you make your way through.
 We will discuss the content of the videos at fortnightly online group tutorials.
 Your progress will be assessed via online quizzes and homework, which you will have a fortnight to complete.
 You will also have an assignment to design a forest garden, which our staff will assess.

 The tutorials will take place approximately every fortnight on either Fridays 10.00 – 11.20 or Tuesday 19.00 – 20.20 (N.B. this may change on each course, depending on the tutor).

 This course will teach you everything you need to know about designing, planting and maintaining a forest garden, including: